-- ▶ Move the cursor to the desired word. - ▶ To select the search function, press the FIND soft key. - ▶ Press the FIND CURRENT WORD soft key. - ▶ To leave the search function, press the END soft key.
+- ▶ Move the cursor to the desired word. - ▶ To select the search function, press the FIND soft key - ▶ Press the FIND CURRENT WORD soft key - ▶ To leave the search function, press the END soft key

-Finding any text.
+Finding any text

-- ▶ To select the search function, press the FIND soft key.
-The TNC displays the dialog prompt Find text: - ▶ Enter the text that you wish to find. - ▶ To find the text, press the EXECUTE soft key. - ▶ To leave the search function, press the END soft key.
+- Select the search function: Press the FIND soft key.
+The TNC displays the dialog prompt Find text: - ▶ Enter the text that you wish to find - ▶ To find the text, press the EXECUTE soft key - ▶ To exit the search function, press the END soft key

-11.8 Working with Cutting Data Note
+11.9 Working with cutting data tables

+Note